microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 - Leave the simulator running.

-### Verifying the Hot Path Stream Analytics output
+### Verifying the Raw Event Data Output by Stream Analytics

 Perform the following steps to verify that events are being processed correctly by Stream Analytics: